MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

 ms.reviewer: krbjoran
 ---

-# Dynamics 365 Remote Assist frequently asked questions
+# Frequently asked questions for Dynamics 365 Remote Assist HoloLens

-Here are some answers to common questions about deploying and using Dynamics 365 Remote Assist, which is available on HoloLens, HoloLens 2, and [AR-capable mobile phones and tablets](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
+Here are some answers to common questions about using Dynamics 365 Remote Assist on HoloLens and HoloLens 2.
 In general, you can request help using our [Dynamics 365 Remote Assist Community Forum](https://community.dynamics.com/365/remoteassist).
 And if you'd like to suggest an idea or vote for future ideas, try our [Dynamics 365 Remote Assist Ideas Portal](https://experience.dynamics.com/ideas/categories/?forum=4323c621-52bc-e811-a975-000d3a1bec70&forumName=Dynamics%20365%20Remote%20Assist).

-This document also includes device-specific ways to provide file a bug, request help, and provide feedback.

-## Deploy Remote Assist (for IT Admins)

-### What are the technical requirements for deploying Dynamics 365 Remote Assist?

-Learn about the technical requirements [here](requirements.md).

-### Can I use Dynamics 365 Remote Assist to collaborate with a Microsoft Teams user outside my tenant, or vice versa?

-Yes.
-Learn how to [set up multi-tenant company deployments](multi-tenant-deployment.md), [enable vendors and contractors to use Remote Assist](vendor-use-ra.md), or [enable vendors and contractors to use Teams](vendor-use-teams.md).

-### How do I set up Dynamics 365 Field Service to work with Dynamics 365 Remote Assist?

-To learn how to set up Dynamics 365 Field Service integration with Dynamics 365 Remote Assist so that a firstline worker can call an expert in the context of a Field Service booking, see [Integrate Dynamics 365 Field Service with Dynamics 365 Remote Assist](troubleshoot-field-service.md).

-## Using Remote Assist on HoloLens or HoloLens 2

-### How can I tell what version I'm using?
+## How can I tell what version I'm using?

 In Remote Assist HoloLens, go to the **Settings tab**, and then find the version number in the bottom left of the screen.

-### What languages is Remote Assist HoloLens available in?
+## What languages is Remote Assist HoloLens available in?

 Remote Assist on HoloLens is available in English.
 As of October 2018, it's also [available in Simplified Chinese and Japanese](https://docs.microsoft.com/windows/mixed-reality/release-notes-october-2018#for-international-customers).
 Learn how to [switch to the Chinese or Japanese version of HoloLens](https://docs.microsoft.com/hololens/hololens1-install-localized).

 Remote Assist on HoloLens 2 is available in the [following languages](https://docs.microsoft.com/hololens/hololens2-language-support).

-### Why am I not getting incoming call notifications?
+## Why am I not getting incoming call notifications?

 This can happen if you’re signed in to Remote Assist with a different account than the one you used to sign in to your HoloLens.
 Make sure you’re signed into both the app and the device with the same account.

-### I see a message saying I have no internet connection.
+## I see a message saying I have no internet connection.

 To use Remote Assist, you need an internet connection.
 For more information about connecting to the internet on your HoloLens, visit [this support article](https://support.microsoft.com/help/12629).

-### Remote Assist is frozen or unresponsive.
+## Remote Assist is frozen or unresponsive.

 Try closing and reopening Remote Assist.
 If you’re still having problems, [restart your HoloLens](https://support.microsoft.com/help/12642).

-### Remote Assist isn't showing my contacts.
+## Remote Assist isn't showing my contacts.

 If you don’t see the contacts you expect, try the following actions: